OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 ### ChatGPT Versions

-ChatGPT-4 is OpenAI’s most advanced system, producing safer and more useful responses.
+**ChatGPT-4** - is OpenAI’s most advanced system, producing safer and more useful responses.
 It can solve difficult problems with greater accuracy, thanks to its broader general knowledge and problem-solving abilities.
 Exclusively only available to ChatGPT Plus users.

-ChatGPT-3.5 is a chatbot that was launched by OpenAI and is built on top of the GPT-3.5 family of large language models and is fine-tuned with supervised and reinforcement learning techniques.
+**ChatGPT-3.5** - is a chatbot that was launched by OpenAI and is built on top of the GPT-3.5 family of large language models and is fine-tuned with supervised and reinforcement learning techniques.
 It can answer everyday questions, admit wrong replies, and reject inappropriate requests.
 Available to all users.

 # How To Use ChatGPT

 At its core, ChatGPT is designed to be a user-friendly assistant.
 For general use, you simply engage in a conversation with it, much like texting a friend.
 You can ask a question or present a topic and it will respond.

-> "Never include personal, business, or customer data in your conversations with ChatGPT."
+> "Never include sensitive personal, business, or customer data in your conversations with ChatGPT."

 ## Let's get started with a prompt!